Skip to main content

 00:04:54:06 – 00:05:25:10

-And that’s why our clients really love to us as trust partners.
+And that’s why our clients really look to us as trust partners.
 One stat here on the slide that you’ll see, we were actually named a top ten global leader in Communications and Change Management Consulting.
 And as you can imagine, the bulk of our work is rooted in change and transformations, whether that’s digital marketing or customer experience.
 So we’ll jump in now.

 00:05:25:12 – 00:05:54:24